 Minimizing bycatch, of overfished species and other sensitive species such as canary rockfish, is an important component of the alternatives.
-Routine management measures are designed to reduce incidental bycatch of yelloweye rockfish, cowcod, quillback rockfish, and bronzespotted rockfish is mitigated through non retention of incidental catch, gear specifications, and depth based area closures.
+Routine management measures are designed to reduce incidental bycatch of yelloweye rockfish, cowcod, quillback rockfish, and bronzespotted rockfish is mitigated through mixture of non-retention, trip limits, gear specifications, and depth/time based area closures.
 The new management measure to require a descending device aboard all recreational vessels fishing in EEZ, as described below, address bycatch and methods to reduce mortality.
-Additionally, the Council is considering adjustments to the non-trawl and recreational fishery off of California that would either limit or attempt to curtail incidental catch of quillback rockfish, which is a prohibited stock (for retention) in California